demarey/esug.github.io/project.md

 ![](file://images/Promotion.jpg "width=70&label=Promote")

-''ESUG wants to support your projects.
-It can be projects related to software development, teaching, conference presence, etc.''
+*ESUG wants to support your projects.
+It can be projects related to software development, teaching, conference presence, etc.*

 ## Rules